pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 826 SpringBoot

+I Advanced in the lecture of my book, today I learned several SpringBoot things that I thought I already knew, Well tomorrow need more practice in the English language.

 #### Day 825 DSA | Spring | Book

 Weel, after being undecided for a few days about what will be my next step, I decided to start reading a book about Spring Boot I like make deep dive in Spring, I will continue learning DSA and solving exercises in Leetcode, while I learn more about Java/Spring and take my job search.